athinakantis/EMA/README.md

 ## Features

--   Creates a database for employees and enters 20 default employees if db doesn't already exist.
+-   Creates a database for employees and enters 20 default employees.
--   List rendering
--   Login option
--   Possibility to edit employee location, salary and department
--   Employees are originally sorted in alphabetical order
+-   Options to **update, remove or add employees**
--   Options to filter by department, location or salary
+-   Options to filter employees based on **department, location or salary**
 -   Option to promote one member of each department to teamleader

 ## How To Use It